alislahish/LICENSE/DAUCWL.md

 0. These artists' contributions to these works

-    + Obligate user-audiences including you in no way to these artists,
+    + Obligate user-audiences, including you, in no way to these artists,
     + Obligate these artists to fulfill no responsibilities apart from those